Joel-Jeffrey/Speech-Endpoint-Detection/README.md

 ![image](https://github.com/Joel-Jeffrey/Speech-Endpoint-Detection/assets/72133122/3cbe3efd-9168-46df-bc4f-b3bed62cb7a5)                  ![image](https://github.com/Joel-Jeffrey/Speech-Endpoint-Detection/assets/72133122/bec3ee32-4d5c-4026-ad3f-dc455d216eb7)

 The above 2 images potray an example of this implementation.
-The image on the left is the input waveform with noise between speech while that on the right is the output waveform.
+The first image is the input waveform with noise between speech while the second is the output waveform.